woocommerce/woocommerce/readme.txt

 = 1.5.3 =
 * Feature - Control default catalog sort order from Catalog Settings
 * Feature - Option to use post instead of get to submit paypal standard - form also has target="_top" to work when in iframes
+* Tweak - When viewing a product, give shop menu item a class
 * Tweak - Layered nav dropdown code to filter displayed terms based on view
 * Tweak - Improved wording of stock panel to make less confusing
 * Tweak - tip -> data-tip